genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/06_database.md

 For Aerospike, you may also want to update the **DbNamespace** and **DbMode** properties.
 Details of those can be found [here](/creating-applications/configure-runtime/system-definitions/).

-If you are using Postgres and want to use a reserved keyword as column names, then you will need to add the setting below to your system definition file.
+If you are using Postgres and you want to use a reserved keyword as a column name, then you will need to add the setting below to your system definition file.
 This enables Quoted Identifiers to be used:

 ```kotlin
 item(name = "DbQuotedIdentifiers", value = "true")
 ```